-Many buyers can easily qualify for several different kinds of mortgages, but they can't afford a large down payment.
-Do you want to look into getting a new house, but aren't sure how you should get together your down payment?
+Lots of borrowers can easily qualify for a loan, but they can't afford a large down payment.
+Want to look into getting a new house, but don't know how to get together your down payment?

-Ask for a generous gift from family.
-Many homebuyers are sometimes lucky enough to receive help with their down payment assistance from caring family members who are anxious to help get them in their own home.
-Your family members may be happy at the chance to help you reach the milestone of buying your own home.
+Ask for a generous gift from your family.
+First-time buyers somtimes receive help with their down payment assistance from giving family members who may be willing to help get them in their own home.
+Your family members may be inclined to help you reach the milestone of owning your first home.

 Learn about housing finance agencies.
-These agencies provide special mortgage loans for low and moderate-income homebuyers, buyers interested in rehabilitating a house in a particular area, and additional specific kinds of buyers as defined by the finance agency.
-With the help of this kind of agency, you probably will be given an interest rate that is below market, down payment help and other benefits.
-These types of agencies may assist you with a reduced interest rate, help with your down payment, and offer other assistance.
-The main purpose of non-profit housing finance agencies is boosting the purchase of homes in certain parts of the city.
+Special mortgate loan programs are given to homebuyers in specific situations, such as low income purchasers or buyers looking to renovating homes in a targeted place, among others.
+With the help of this type of agency, you probably will get an interest rate that is below market, down payment assistance and other benefits.
+These types of agencies may assist eligible buyers with a lower rate of interest, help with your down payment, and offer other benefits.
+The main goal of non-profit housing finance agencies is build up home ownership in certain parts of the city.

 Learn about low-down and no-down mortgage loan programs.